-The Assisted Independent Living (AIL) Program provides accommodations and supports to adults with acquired brain injury, mental health diagnoses, as well as physical, developmental, and medical healthcare needs.
+The Assisted Independent Living (AIL) Program provides home share / community support homes to adults with acquired brain injury, mental health diagnoses, as well as physical, intellectual, and medical healthcare needs.

 - Meal planning/grocery shopping

 - Personal finances/budgeting

 - Leisure planning/ Participation in recreation and leisure programs

 - Life and social skills development

 Services may be purchased privately or via referral from a funder.
 For more information about Strive Living Society‘s Assisted Independent Living Program in the Lower Mainland, please contact the Director of Assisted Independent Living.

 For Assisted Independent Living in Powell River and/ or the Sunshine Coast, please contact the Powell River Program Manager.